AnnieDavies/NMA_and_RW/EvidenceFlow/README.md

   Using the data provided, a transition matrix for a RW on the aggregate network is derived

-  Using the analogy to electrical networks, the code calculates the nodal voltages and edge currents

-  ...for a circuit with a battery attached across source-sink where v(source)-1 and v(sink)=0
+  Using the analogy to electrical networks, the code calculates the nodal voltages and edge currents for a circuit with a battery attached across source-sink where v(source)-1 and v(sink)=0

   The edge currents are then normalised by the total current leaving the source